datavis-tech/reactive-function/README.md

 });
 ```

-This defines a "reactive function" that will be invoked when its inputs (`firstName` and `lastName`) are both defined and whenever either one changes.
+This defines a "reactive function" that will be invoked when its inputs (`firstName` and `lastName`) are both defined and whenever either one changes ([`null` is considered a defined value](https://github.com/curran/reactive-function/issues/1)).
 The function will be invoked on the next tick of the JavaScript event loop after it is defined and after any dependencies change.

 To force a synchronous evaluation of all reactive functions whose dependencies have updated, you can call